TrebledJ/trebledj.github.io/content/posts/programming/2023-06-dynamic-memory-embedded-bad/2023-06-24-dynamic-memory-embedded-bad.md

 I keep explaining why dynamically allocating on embedded systems is a disagreeable idea, so thought I’d throw it on a post.
 This is a confusing topic for many junior developers who were taught to use `new` and `delete` in early C++ courses.
 And the backlash is always—why?
 In desktop/web application programming, dynamic allocation is everywhere.^[Even if you don’t use it directly, it’s still there.
 Most garbage-collected languages (think Java, JS, Python) will allocate primitives on the stack, and all other objects on the heap.]
 Not so in embedded.

+To clarify, dynamic memory allocation isn't *always* bad, just as [`goto` isn't *always* bad](https://stackoverflow.com/a/3517765/10239789).
+Both dynamic allocation or `goto` have appropriate uses, but are often misused.
+As engineers, it's our duty to understand which situations call for these features and to make sound choices.

 {% image "assets/dynamic-memory-2.jpg", "Ooooh, dynamic memory—fancy!", "post1 w-80" %}

 <sup>Clueless software engineers thinking "the more advanced the concept, the better".
 Don't be clueless.</sup>